CTPBenchmark/Vita-CTP-Shortcut/README.md

 - Created by Applelo
 - Wallolo & CTP Logo by Windvern
 - Icons by Google Material Design Team
-- Bubble by Tuxbot123 inspired by Windvern design
+- Bubble and App Theme by Tuxbot123 inspired by Windvern design